-Downtown, the city-run Museum of Ojibwa Culture (500 N. State St., 906/643-9161, daily May-Oct., donations) traces over three centuries of life along the Straits of Mackinac, detailing the native Ojibwa and Huron life ways.
-The museum, on the site of Father Marquette’s original mission, also hosts a number of summer powwows; the largest takes place over Labor Day weekend.
-Attending one is an unforgettable way to experience the tribe’s heritage.
+Downtown, the city-run Museum of Ojibwa Culture (500 N. State St., 906/643-9161, daily May-Oct., donation) traces over three centuries of life along the Straits of Mackinac, detailing the lifeways of the indigenous Ojibwa and Huron peoples.
+The museum, on the site of Father Marquette’s original mission, also hosts a summer powwow and a heritage day.
+Attending one is an unforgettable way to experience the community’s heritage.

 Sample yet more local culture by heading north from downtown along the lakeshore to Bessie’s Original Homemade Pasties (1106 N. State St., 906/643-8487), where you can sample the UP’s local delicacy, the Cornish pasty, brought over by immigrant miners from England over a century ago.
 Bessie’s closest rival is Famous Lehto’s Pasties (1983 W. US-2, 906/643-8542), west of the I-75 freeway, and between the two pasty stands is the blue mansard roof of an All-American classic: Clyde’s Drive In (3 W. US-2, 906/643-8303), serving up good burgers, onion rings, and milkshakes since 1949.